MartinHoffNygaard/Different-algorithms/README.md

-This is Java code for these algorithms:
+# Different algorithms created in Java
+Created some algorithms in Java from scratch.

+## Algorithms
--Finding largest number in an array
+- Finding largest number in an array
--Finding number of unique numbers in a sorted array
+- Finding total of unique numbers in a sorted array
--Finding number of unique numbers in a unsorted array
+- Finding total of unique numbers in a unsorted array
--Sorting an array into to parts with one containing odd numbers and the other even numbers
+- Sorting an array into two parts with one containing odd numbers and the other even numbers
--Rotating the characters in an array
+- Rotating the characters in an array
--Index sorting
+- Index sorting
--Merging to string together
+- Merging two string together

-This repository also includes gradle to test the algorithms
+### Technologies
+- Java
+- Gradle